-Golden is a historical community on Port Wells, a fjord in western Prince William Sound, about 60 miles (97 km) southwest of Valdez and 27 miles (44 km) northeast of Whittier, Alaska.
+Golden is a historical mining community on Port Wells, a fjord in northwestern Prince William Sound, about 60 miles (97 km) southwest of Valdez and 27 miles (44 km) northeast of Whittier, Alaska.
 Port Wells was named in 1794 by Captain George Vancouver of the Royal Navy, possibly for Edward Wells, an English mathematician, geographer, and controversial theologian.

 Gold and copper mining in Prince William Sound peaked during the early 1900s.
 The productive mines in 1915 included four copper mines and five gold mines.
 The value of the total mineral production of the Prince William Sound region was $1,340,996 in 1915.
-The gold-quartz ores were treated locally in small stamp or roller mills, and the amalgamated concentrates were shipped to smelters at Tacoma, Washington.
+The gold-quartz ores were treated locally in a small stamp or roller mills, and the amalgamated concentrates were shipped to smelters at Tacoma, Washington.
 The regular producers were the Beatson Mine on Latouche Island and the Ellamar Mine at Ellamar.
 Smaller operations included mines in Landlock Bay, Port Fidalgo, Knight Island, and Port Wells.